-Ratchet tie down straps are really the only secure way to safely transport a machine on a trailer, or even in a truck bed.
+When it comes to important equipment you need when owning an ATV or UTV, the first thing most people think of is safety gear like helmets, goggles, and gloves.
+While they’re not wrong, good ratchet tie down straps are some of the best towing accessories to secure your load and safely transport a machine on a trailer, or even in a truck bed.
 Yes, there are some products out there that do the same thing with a slightly different function, such as wheel chocks, etc., but for the most part, the vast majority of riders out across this wide world use ratchet tie down straps.
 Ratchet straps secure the machine by tightening it down and loading up the suspension, using the rebounding force against the machine to help hold it snug and secure.

 Table of Contents